ExpediaDotCom/haystack-docker/README.md

 * Haystack needs at least one trace provider ( traces/docker-compose.yml or zipkin/docker-compose.yml ) and one trends provider ( trends/docker-compose.yml )
 * One can remove adaptive-alerting/docker-compose.yml and service-graph/docker-compose.yml if those components are not required
-* One can remove examples/docker-compose.yml and just have agent/docker-compose.yml to start your application integrated with haystack to send data
+* One can remove `examples/traces/docker-compose.yml` or `examples/blobs/docker-compose.yml` and just have agent/docker-compose.yml to start your application integrated with haystack to send data
 * If one is using Zipkin instrument app, use zipkin/docker-compose.yml to send data to the stack and use trends, service-graph and adaptive-alerting as needed
 * Staring the stack just with with base docker-compose.yml, will start core services like kafka, cassandra and elastic-search along with haystack-ui with mock backend
 ```